amzn/app-platform/docs/index.md

 Fakes for unit and device tests are essential and integral part of our architecture.
 There are many test helpers to setup fakes for core components such as `Scopes`.
 We like using [Turbine](https://github.com/cashapp/turbine/) for verifying the reactive behavior of our `Presenters`.
+Thanks to *Compose Multiplatform*, `Renderers` can be easily tested in isolation for iOS and Desktop.

 ### Integration